 Our Philosophy

-Firstly, we are proud to acknowledge the Wurundjeri and Boonwurrung people from the East Kulin region as the traditional owners of this land and recognise their continuing connection to land, water and community.
-We pay respect to Elders past, present and emerging.
+Firstly, we are proud to acknowledge the Wurundjeri and Boonwurrung people from the East Kulin region as the traditional owners of this land, and recognise the continuing connections to land, water, and community.
+We pay respect to Elders past and present.

 EY@PP is a place where:

-• Community members can meet, build connections & develop a strong sense of community.
+community members can meet, build connections, and develop a strong sense of community.

 Our Vision is for strong and cohesive community in which children are central and families are supported.

-Our Mission is to work together to deliver accessible, high quality integrated community based early childhood services that maximise child and family wellbeing and build and strengthen community connectedness.
+Our Mission is to work together to deliver accessible, high quality, integrated, community-based early childhood services that maximise child and family wellbeing, and build or strengthen community connectedness.

 Our Mission